 When there have been multiple activations in the DataProvider DataStore, the records delivered downstream are usually combined into a single request and sent to the DataTarget.
 This single request may have multiple occurrences of the same record, one for each change done in the individual activations in the DataProvider.
 The sequence of delivering these records to the DataTarget must be honoured by your start routine and end routine.
 If you get them out of order then you’re actually going to write the wrong record to the DataTarget because the last activated record for a single full unique key will always be the record shown in the DataTarget DataStore active table.

-Given that this is a common data modeling scenario it becomes clear that you need to add one more check to your code review list before releasing the transport/solution from the development system.
+Given that this is a common data modelling scenario it becomes clear that you need to add one more check to your code review list before releasing the transport/solution from the development system.

 What other ABAP scenarios do I have in my code review list?